 Overall, high consistency was found across replicates, protocols and platforms, with significantly reduced biases present in long-read RNA sequencing data compared to short-read data.

-Find out more about this work from Jonathan Göke during his webinar on 28th February, 5pm (GMT): 'The SG-NEx project: nanopore long-read RNA-sequencing of human cancer cell lines'.
+Find out more about this work by watching Jonathan's recent webinar: 'The SG-NEx project: nanopore long-read RNA-sequencing of human cancer cell lines'.

 Pan et al. Deep surveying of alternative splicing complexity in the human transcriptome by high-throughput sequencing.
 Nature Genetics.
 40, 1413-1415 (2008)